Orphan Train: Logistics

 Most children on the trains were white.
 An attempt was made to place non-English speakers with people who spoke their language.

-Babies were easiest to place, but finding homes for children older than 14 was always difficult because of concern that they were too set in their ways or might have bad habits.
-Children who were physically or mentally disabled or sickly were difficult to find homes for.
+Babies were easiest to place, but finding homes for children older than 14 was difficult due to concerns that they were too set in their ways or might have bad habits.
+Children who were physically or mentally disabled or sickly were difficult to find homes for, as well.
 Although many siblings were sent out together on orphan trains, prospective parents could choose to take a single child, separating siblings.

 Many orphan train children went to live with families that placed orders specifying age, gender, and hair and eye color.
-Others were paraded from the depot into a local playhouse, where they were put up on stage, thus the origin of the term "up for adoption."
+Others were paraded from the depot into a local playhouse, where they were put on stage, thus the origin of the term "up for adoption."
 According to an exhibit panel from the National Orphan Train Complex, the children "took turns giving their names, singing a little ditty, or 'saying a piece."
 According to Sara Jane Richter, professor of history at Oklahoma Panhandle State University, the children often had unpleasant experiences.
 "People came along and prodded them, and looked, and felt, and saw how many teeth they had."

 Press accounts convey the spectacle, and sometimes auction-like atmosphere, attending the arrival of a new group of children.
 Some ordered boys, others girls, some preferred light babies, others dark, and the orders were filled out properly and every new parent was delighted, reported The Daily Independent of Grand Island, NE in May 1912.
 They were very healthy tots and as pretty as anyone ever laid eyes on.

-Brace raised money for the program through his writings and speeches.
-Wealthy people occasionally sponsored trainloads of children.
+Brace raised money for the program through his writings and speeches, persuading wealthy donors to occasionally sponsor trainloads of children and railroads to give discount fares to the children and the agents who cared for them.
 Charlotte Augusta Gibbs, wife of John Jacob Astor III, had sent 1,113 children west on the trains by 1884.
-Railroads gave discount fares to the children and the agents who cared for them.

-Scope of the orphan train movement
+Scope

 The Children's Aid Society's sent an average of 3,000 children via train each year from 1855 to 1875.
 Orphan trains were sent to 45 states, as well as Canada and Mexico.
 During the early years, Indiana received the largest number of children.
 At the beginning of the Children's Aid Society orphan train program, children were not sent to the southern states, as Brace was an ardent abolitionist.

 By the 1870s, the New York Foundling Hospital and the New England Home for Little Wanderers in Boston had orphan train programs of their own.